Jbrough0/good-readme-generator/README.md

 username: jbrough0
 Description:My project is a Readme Generator that tells the user what questions and functions I used to create the projct and also features a video demonstration of how I succesfully uploaded my project.
+I made sure to install inquirer and then typed out all of my questions including the type, message and name in my index.js file.
+I also